Sahilk3/Easy-Notes/README.md

 - PHP
 - MySQL

+OR

-Or simply use XAMPP
+- Simply use XAMPP

 After installing the necessary software, follow these steps to set up the application:

 1. Clone or download the Easy Notes App source code from the GitHub repository.
 2. Extract the files and copy them to your Apache web server's root directory.
-3. Create a MySQL database and import the `database.sql` file provided in the `database` folder.
+3. Create a MySQL database and import the `notesdb.sql` file.
 4. Edit the `config.php` file in the `includes` folder and set your database connection details.
 5. Start your Apache web server and navigate to `http://localhost/easy-notes` in your web browser.